The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-The construction of maps for tuples $\mathfrak{k}$ with $k_i \geq 5$ is easy using the method described in Proposition \ref{pseudodeg5} for degree $5$ and above.
-This relies on the observation that the in-degree of any vertex on $\partial X_k$ is either $0$ or $1$, and moreover, no two consecutive vertices have degree $3$.
-For tuple $\mathfrak{k}$ with at least two of the $k_i$'s equal to $4$, the existence of homogeneous map is guaranteed the above lemma.

-For tuples $\mathfrak{k}$ with $k_1=4$ and $k_2, k_3, k_4>4$, the in-degree of the vertices on $\partial X_k$ are either $0$ or $0$.
-Moreover, no two consecutive vertices have degree $2$, except when they are vertices of a $4$-gon, and in that case, they are preceded and followed by vertices of degree $2$; see Figure \ref{fig:deg4l}.
-It is easy to check that in the first case (no two consecutive vertices have degree $2$) there is no obstacle in constructing layer inductively.
-In the later case, the only possible obstacle that may arise is illustrated in the figure, where the construction of fan around a vertex $v_{i-1}$ determines the full fan around the succeeding vertex $v_i$ which further forces a sequence of faces around the succeeding vertex $v_{i+1}$ which is not a partial face-cycle.
-However, such situation can be avoided by permuting the faces appropriately in the fan of the free (as $k_3>4$) vertex $v_{i-2}$, i.e., permuting $P$ and $k_2$-gon, and consequently, the $k_4$ and $k_2$-gon around the fan of $v_{i}$.
+For tuples $\mathfrak{k}$ with $k_1=4$ and $k_2, k_3, k_4>4$, the in-degrees of the vertices on $\partial X_k$ are either $0$ or $1$.
+Moreover, we have one of the following two scenarios: \textbf{(a)} no two consecutive vertices on $\partial X_k$ have in-degree $1$ \textbf{(b)} there are vertices of a $4$-gon as illustrated in Fig.~\ref{fig:deg4l} by vertices $v_i$ and $v_{i+1}$.
+In the latter case, these vertices of in-degree $1$ are preceded and followed by vertices of in-degree $0$, $v_{i-1}$ and $v_{i+2}$ in the figure.
+For case (a), it is straightforward to verify that there is no obstacle in extending $X_k$ to $X_{k+1}$ inductively as done for degree $\geq 5$ above.
+For case (b), a potential obstacle may arise if a fan around a vertex $v_{i-1}$ completely determines the fan around the succeeding vertex $v_i$, which in turn determines a sequence of faces around the vertex $v_{i+1}$ that does not constitute a partial fan.
+This situation, however, can be avoided by permuting the faces appropriately in the fan of the free vertex $v_{i-2}$ preceding $v_{i-1}$(as $k_3>4$); more precisely, by permuting $P$ and the $k_2$-gon, and consequently the $k_4$ and $k_2$-gon in the fan of $v_{i}$.

-\end{proof} The classification of $4$-tuples with only one triangle is considerably more complex as we shall see below.
-For some of the classes we can use known results to establish the existence of maps as shown in the following examples.
+\end{proof} The classification of $4$-tuples with triangles is considerably more complex as we shall see below.
+For some classes, we use known results to establish the existence of tilings, as shown in the following examples.